yasa-tech/yasa-data/README.md

 This geocoded dataset serves as the foundation for peer-reviewed research on West African educational access equity.
 We strictly protect our data pipeline and do not distribute raw, bulk database files to protect our research integrity.

 * **For Research Access:** Email research@yasa.ng.
-Comming soon: We will grant secure, structured **Tier 3 API access keys** and regional data teaser extracts to verified researchers under an official Data Use Agreement requiring academic attribution.
+Coming soon: We will grant secure, structured **Tier 3 API access keys** and regional data teaser extracts to verified researchers under an official Data Use Agreement requiring academic attribution.

 ### To Cite YASA:
 ```text